 The video will automatically play silently in the header area, and visitors will see a Play/Pause toggle button in the top right corner.

 You can also add a Header Image to display a large photograph at the top of your site.
-If you add both a video and an image, the image will be used as a placeholder to display while the video loads, and will be shown on smaller screens where videos may be harder to serve over mobile networks.
+If you add both a video and an image, the image will be used as a placeholder to display while the video loads, and will be shown instead of the video on smaller screens where video may be harder to serve over mobile networks.

 Twenty Seventeen allows you to build a striking paneled front page made up of content from different pages on your site.
 Each page’s Featured Image is highlighted, and displayed at full-screen size and with a fixed position.
 Twenty Seventeen has four different sections to which you can assign pages.